espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 showAuthor: false
 ---

-## Assignment 2: Creating a new project with Components
+## Assignment 2: Create a new project with Components

 ---

 In this assignment, we will show how to use components to accelerate your development.
 Components are similar to libraries, adding new features like drivers for sensors, protocols, board support package, and any other feature that is not included in ESP-IDF by default.
 Certain components are already part of some examples and ESP-IDF also uses the external component approach to make ESP-IDF more modular.

-Using components not only makes your project easier to maintain but also improve the development speed by reusing and sharing components with different projects.
+Using components not only makes your project easier to maintain but also improves the development speed by reusing and sharing components with different projects.

-If you want to create and publish your own component, we recommend that you watch [DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF](https://www.youtube.com/watch?v=D86gQ4knUnc) talk.
+If you want to create and publish your own component, we recommend that you watch the talk [DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF](https://www.youtube.com/watch?v=D86gQ4knUnc).

 {{< youtube D86gQ4knUnc >}}